 They now live in New Zealand refuges and there are about 300 individuals.
 In 2018, 30 takahes were released back into the wild in an effort to re-start the population.

 It seems that being very small, burrowing deep, and only leaving the nest at night is enough to make humans think you’re extinct!

-There are over 10,000 different species of ant, and because Gracilidris pombero is new to specialists we know little about them.
+There are more than 10,000 different species of ant, and because Gracilidris pombero is new to specialists we know little about them.
 It’s thought they were discovered in the Colombia Amazon Basin foothills due to logging and other human disturbances in the environment.

 9. Bermuda Petrel (Pterodroma cahow)

-The Bermuda Petrel was considered extinct since 1620, but over 300 years later 10 nesting pairs were found!
+The Bermuda Petrel was considered extinct since 1620, but more than 300 years later 10 nesting pairs were found!
 They were discovered in the remote Castle Harbor islets on the south-eastern corner of Bermuda.

 Bermuda Petrels were so loud and frightening that European explorers called Bermuda an island of demons.
 That was before they discovered the petrel’s ground-based nests!
 Explorers ate the eggs and brought their domesticated cats and dogs with them.
 It had such an impact that the Bermuda Petrel population disappeared.

 It’s thought about 250 exist now, which is not a lot, but it’s better than extinct.
 The population is on the rise thanks to a breeding program.